 Greenland really had some green pastures, and Vikings ran cattle.
 During this period, springtime in Italy frequently began in mid-February.

-And poems describing the weather in England sound like sunny Italy.
+And ever notice that poems describing the weather in England sound like sunny Italy?

 Chaucer, widely considered the greatest poet of the Middle Ages, associated the feast of St Valentine with the mating impulses of birds—which were thought to begin looking for their mates on February 14.